top of page

 In Eden, many shoulders carry

-And children are allowed to grow up in a community,
+And children grow up in a community —

 Social learning in real life.